Fibers Used for Medical and Health Care Applications

 fiber used in medical textiles

-Fig: Fiber used in medical textiles
+Figure 1: Fiber used in medical textiles

-Fibers used in medical field may vary from natural fiber such as cotton, silk, regenerated wood fluff (absorbent layer), to, manmade fibers like polyester, polyamide, polyethylene, glass fiber etc.
+Fibers used in medical field may vary from natural fiber such as cotton, silk, regenerated wood fluff (absorbent layer), to, manmade fibers like polyester, polyamide, polyethylene, glass fiber etc. There are lots of advantages by using natural fibers in medical textiles.
+Such as,

 The various applications of different fiber in medical field are shown as follows: